 Stitch around the top to close the open section.

-I thought it needed a little more reinforcement at the top, so I added some black bias tape.
+I thought it needed a little more reinforcement at the top, so I added some black bias tape to my thread catcher.